shimazojaji/bootcapm-task3/README.md

 The  _AddNewProduct_: The responsibility of this component is to add products to the local storage.
 For this purpose, the user provides the product title and quantity through text fields and then selects a category for the product, which must have been previously saved in local storage by the `AddNewCategory` component.
 Form validation is handled using `react-hook-form` and `yup`.
 The component uses `ProductContext` to store product information and `CategoryContext` to read category information from local storage.

+The _ProductFilter_ component is designed to enable searching within the product list, sorting products based on the date they were added, and filtering products by a specific category.
+The ـProductListـ  component displays the products passed as props from its parent.
+For each product, it shows the title, creation date, quantity, and category.
+Additionally, a Delete button is provided to remove the product from local storage.